Syerazaty/ai06-test-repo-4/README.md

 1. Summary

 The aim of the project is to create a model that can perform image segmentation on cell nuclei.
 As cell nuclei vary in shapes and sizes, semantic segmentation proves to be the best approach to detect them.
 A deep learning model is trained and deployed for this task.
-The model is trained with the well known https://www.kaggle.com/competitions/data-science-bowl-2018/overview
+The model is trained with the well known [2018 Data Science Bowl dataset.]https://www.kaggle.com/competitions/data-science-bowl-2018/overview

 2. IDE and Framework